-These Principles and Standards begin with three clearly stated Core Principles, followed by more detailed Standards and accompanying practical guidance that authorizers often seek.
-Readers should note:
+These Principles & Standards begin with three clearly stated Core Principles, followed by more detailed Standards and accompanying practical guidance that authorizers often seek.

-- The Core Principles are broad, bedrock values that authorizers should uphold consistently throughout their pursuit and implementation of the Standards. - The Standards are presented in five sections, each of which is introduced by a brief statement that summarizes the scope of the Standards that follow. - Most of the Standards are "essential standards," meaning that authorizers at every stage of development should place priority on following them.
-In addition, a small number of "advanced standards" are also fully recommended for all authorizers; but given the need to prioritize, these may be more practical for authorizers who are already implementing the essential standards.
+- The Core Principles are broad, bedrock values that authorizers should uphold consistently throughout their pursuit and implementation of the Standards. - statement that summarizes the scope of the Standards that follow. - stage of development should place priority on following them.

+A small number of "advanced standards" are also fully recommended for all authorizers; but given the need to prioritize, these may be more practical for authorizers who are already implementing the essential standards.